Barachel-the-Seeker/Barachel-the-Seeker/README.md

-- 👋 Hi, I’m @Barachel-the-Seeker
+- 👋 Hi, I’m @Barachel
 - 👀 I’m interested in learning Python, Godot, and working on the SnoCoCAN Wiki
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on developing the SnoCoCAN Wiki